JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7994 days**.

-And here is a just a random fact -  **In the world, the Netherlands has the highest concentration of museums in the world.
-Just in Amsterdam alone there are 42 museums**.
+And here is a just a random fact -  **The human body makes anywhere from 1 to 3 pints of saliva every 24 hours**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)